zhubao315/learn-agentic-ai/04_daca_agent_native_dev/02_agent_native_cloud_setup/01_rancher_installation/readme.md

 # Install [Rancher Desktop](https://docs.rancherdesktop.io/)

 This tutorial lays the foundation setup for containerizing our agentic AI microservices with **containers**, **Kubernetes**, and **Rancher Desktop**.
-We’ll setup, and explore Rancher Desktop simplifies both on your local machine using the `containerd` engine.
+We’ll install Rancher Desktop and see how it simplifies `containerd` engine for containers and Kubernetes locally.

 ---